Averyy/bridge-up/README.md

 ## Contributing

 Contributions are welcome.
 Please submit a pull request or create an issue for any features or bug fixes.

+## License

+GPL v3: You can do whatever you want as long you give attribution and the software you use it in also has a open license.